-The ‘Domestic, Family Violence and People with Cognitive Disability’ course has been developed for community workers engaging with clients who have a cognitive impairment, are in contact with the criminal justice system and may be experiencing domestic and/or family violence.
+The ‘Domestic, Family Violence and People with Cognitive Disability’ course was developed for community workers engaging with clients who have a cognitive impairment, are in contact with the criminal justice system and may be experiencing domestic and/or family violence.

-This one day training course will look at the dynamics of violence within intimate relationships, highlighting the particular issues that people with a range of cognitive disabilities experience.
+This one day training course looked at the dynamics of violence within intimate relationships, highlighting the particular issues that people with a range of cognitive disabilities experience.

-Looking at the dynamics of violence within intimate relationships: male/female, same sex couples, and female/male, providing an understanding of the impact that domestic and family violence has on people with a cognitive disability, and how it is responded to differently.
-It particularly focuses on family violence, as people with a cognitive disability often experience violence within a family situation, not just intimate partner relationships.
+It looked at the dynamics of violence within intimate relationships: male/female, same sex couples, and female/male, providing an understanding of the impact that domestic and family violence has on people with a cognitive disability, and how it is responded to differently.
+It particularly focused on family violence, as people with a cognitive disability often experience violence within a family situation, not just intimate partner relationships.

-Further, this training will touch on the response of service providers, notably from the disability and family violence sectors as well as the justice system, based on their different understanding of violence and disability.
+In addition, the training touched on the response of service providers, notably from the disability and family violence sectors as well as the justice system, based on their different understanding of violence and disability.

-The course will also cover the impact this line of work has on workers and will provide information and strategies on what these various impacts are, providing tools and information on the importance of, and ways to utilise ‘self care’.
+The course also covered the impact this line of work has on workers and provided information and strategies on what these various impacts are, providing tools and information on the importance of, and ways to utilise ‘self care’.

 Outcomes of the course